 Radbichai: Since the number seven reflects entirety and completeness, the seven years would have provided adequate atonement.
 This is why when R’ Kahana was moved back exactly seven rows (for not asking good questions), it showed him how to understand complete humility.
 R’ Yochanan also showed entire apologeticness (after realizing how great R’ Kahana actually was) by taking out exactly seven rugs from underneath him (one for every great question that R’ Kahana asked him).

-buy Dilantin cheap D-E-ep Thoughts: Just like we dunk 7 times in a Mikvah, wrap ourselves 7 times with our Tefillin, and walk 7 times around under the Chuppah, we should always look to completely devote ourselves and demonstrate absolute commitments to special people and projects in our lives.
+visit site D-E-ep Thoughts: Just like we dunk 7 times in a Mikvah, wrap ourselves 7 times with our Tefillin, and walk 7 times around under the Chuppah, we should always look to completely devote ourselves and demonstrate absolute commitments to special people and projects in our lives.
 It is not good enough to do “mostly” good, we need to be COMPLETELY good.
 We should make practical plans to succeed by demonstrating accountability for success with other partners and filling out daily checklists on spreadsheets.